muxinc/nextjs-video-ai-workflows/context/application-explained.md

 ### Preview vs render: two distinct phases

-Level 3 has two phases with very different characteristics:
+Layer 3 has two phases with very different characteristics:

 | Phase       | Where it runs                 | Cost              | Purpose                            |
 | ----------- | ----------------------------- | ----------------- | ---------------------------------- |